signalogic/SigSRF_SDK/README.md

     https://hub.docker.com/r/signalogic/sigsrf_sdk_demo_centos

-Note that Rar Package install steps above (e.g. downloading .rar files and running install script) do not apply as the Docker container is already configured.
+Note that Rar Package install steps above (e.g. downloading .rar files and running install script) do not apply as the Docker container is already fully configured.

 To access pcap and media files output by EdgeStream demo apps -- for example to run WireShark -- you can WinSCP into the docker container with the following steps: